Hayden Ridzky Tobe

 Have a listen to Hayden's reflection in this journey of documenting his mother cooking African sugee or read on in the transcript below.

-Hayden: Ermm, the food is African Soji with African Stew.
-If you take away the Soji and replace it with rice, it can also be eaten as a malay food so technically it’s a malay-african food
+Hayden: Ermm, the food is African Suji with African Stew.
+If you take away the Suji and replace it with rice, it can also be eaten as a Malay food so technically it’s a Malay-African food.

 Shiyun: So do you feel closer to identifying as a Malay or an African?

-Shiyun: In your stand-up comedy, you were talking about some of the experiences you have, being sort of different growing up here… can you share one of those experiences?
+Shiyun: In your stand-up comedy (at the kid's club), you were talking about some of the experiences you have, being sort of different growing up here… can you share one of those experiences?

 I got into a fist-fight with them, and then the parents came down and everything.
-From there my mom told me what was the n-word, that’s when I knew where I came from, because growing up, I thought I was just a normal malay boy
+From there my mum told me what was the N word, that’s when I knew where I came from, because growing up, I thought I was just a normal Malay boy.

 Shiyun: Mmm… does this name calling still happen?